2lay/NoMoreBrackets/.github/ISSUE_TEMPLATE/bug-report---forge--.md

 ---
-name: Bug report
+name: Bug report [ Forge ]
 about: Create a report to help us improve our mod
 title: ''
-labels: Bug
+labels: Bug, Forge
 assignees: ''

 ---